damianhakert/damianhakert.github.io/source/_posts/2015-02-10-why-ship-on-premises-in-the-saas-era.markdown

 important responsibility.
-Having the ability to authenticate users against an LDAP or Active Directory server makes this task less daunting because they contain the single source of truth about an employees status.
+Having the ability to authenticate users against an LDAP or Active Directory server makes this task less daunting because they contain the single source of truth about an employee's status.
 Furthermore, synchronizing LDAP and AD groups to your development project groups automates access controls by ensuring up to date visibility levels.
 Using a multi tenant hosting provider makes authentication against LDAP and AD servers impossible.